douglasgreen/outlines/computing/computer_science/algorithms.md

     -   A Red-Black Tree is a binary search tree where each node contains an extra bit for denoting the color of the node, either red or black.
     -   The tree maintains balance during insertions and deletions according to certain rules regarding the colors of nodes and their children.
-    -   Use-case: It\'s used in many real-world applications, including the implementation of associative arrays in the C++ Standard Template Library and Java\'s TreeMap and TreeSet.
+    -   Use-case: It's used in many real-world applications, including the implementation of associative arrays in the C++ Standard Template Library and Java's TreeMap and TreeSet.

 2. AVL Trees: